mminhaz93/Frontend-CRUD-Design/README.md

 }))
 ```

 State is immutable and we can't change it.
-However we CAN replace state with something new.
-This is were `prevState` comes in handy.
+However we _can_ replace state with something new.
+This is where `prevState` comes in handy.
 In this `setState`, we are replacing `items` with a new array.
-Inside that array, we spread out all the contens of the items that were in state previously and simply add our new item.
+Inside that array, we spread out all the contents of the items that were in state previously and add our new item.

 ### Update